Popular Interior Design Style : West coast living

-While listening to a podcast the other day (a Well designed business ) and I was wondering – what I would call my design style?
+While listening to a podcast the other day (a Well designed business ) and I was wondering – what I would call my interior design style?
 Gosh this is such a hard thing to articulate into words ~ mainly because I’m a visually creative person and sometimes words don’t really come easily to me.
 So I developed a collection of images on Pinterest – you can check out the board here.
 What eventually unfolded is what I would call a West-Coast Living Style.
 It’s not Hamptons, farmhouse or contemporary scandi, it’s more about small pieces from each style I feel work really well for Perth Interiors.

 Defining the west coast living style.